The Hayden Centennial Committee is calling on artists of all ages to tell Hayden's story in a picture.

-The theme for the centennial and logo/poster contest is "Honor and celebrate the past, imagine the future."
+The theme for the centennial and logo and poster contest is "Honor and celebrate the past, imagine the future."

-Designs must incorporate any or all of the following elements: agriculture/ranching, mining, vistas/landscapes/river, wildlife, railroad and historic structures.
+Designs must incorporate one or all of the following elements: agriculture and ranching, mining, vistas, landscapes and river, wildlife, railroad and historic structures.

 Logos should have no more than three colors and be relatively simple, eye-catching designs.
 Posters may have more detail and color.

 Artists may use any medium, including pencil, paint, chalk and pastels, in their designs.